Cilantro Lime Rice (Chipotle Copycat)

-For this recipe, a long-grain rice is ideal.
-This type of rice produces firm grains that become light and fluffy after cooking.
-That makes it perfect for using as a side dish or as the base for a bowl.
+For this recipe, a long-grain rice is ideal as it produces firm grains that become light and fluffy after cooking.
+That makes it perfect for using as a side dish or as the base for any bowl.

 How To Make Cilantro Lime Rice

-- Heat the olive oil in a large saucepan over medium-high heat.
-Then add the garlic and saute for about 30 seconds.
+- Heat the olive oil in a pot over medium-high heat.
+Add the garlic and saute for about 30 seconds, until fragrant.

-- Add the rice and salt, then give it a stir before adding the water.
+- Add the rice and salt to the pot, then give it a stir for a minute before adding the water.

-- Bring it to a boil, cover, and reduce the heat to low.
-Let it simmer for 15 minutes, until the water is absorbed and the rice is tender.
+- Bring the pot to a boil, cover, and reduce the heat to low.
+Let it simmer for 12 to 15 minutes, until the water is absorbed and the rice is tender.

-- Remove the pan from heat (keep it covered) and let it steam for about 10 minutes.
+- Remove the pot from heat (keep it covered) and let it steam for about 10 minutes.

 - Then, add the lime juice, lime zest, and chopped cilantro.
 Give everything a good toss, and serve immediately!

-I’d say this cilantro lime rice pairs well with both Asian and Mexican flavors.
-Pair it with a source of protein and a side of veggies for a perfectly balanced meal.
-Here’s a few ideas to get you started.
+This cilantro lime rice pairs well with virtually any Mexican dish, from chicken fajitas to ceviche to huevos rancheros.
+You can also pair it with a protein and side of veggies for a perfectly balanced meal.
+Here are a few ideas to get you started:

 - Cilantro Lime Chicken